-What does local mean?
+What local means.

 Every state is unique, and now we've made it easier for you to find what yours has to offer!